yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ```
 <br/>

-> - Is a good way at protecting the scope of your function and the variables within it, ensures that code inside IIFE does not interfere with other code or be interfered by another code and so code is safe.
+> - See the example : We can’t access the superSecret variable outside of the IIFE.
+All of the code within our IIFE stays within the private scope of our function.
+Is a good way at protecting the scope of your function and the variables within it, ensures that code inside IIFE does not interfere with other code or be interfered by another code and so code is safe.
 ```
 (function(){
   var superSecret = 195;